 In the first attempt, Daniel’s assigned caregiver was a bit too stringent…Used to dealing with more difficult dementia patients, the caregiver often ordered Daniel around and was very short with him.
-As Daniel is sweet and not one to make demands, he did not complain about the woman assigned to help him.
+Daniel is sweet and not one to make demands, so he does not complain about the woman assigned to help him.
 But Daniel’s family was not comfortable with the way he was being treated and was determined to find a better fit.

 And then – “Bingo!” — tells Lisa: In the third attempt to find the right caregiver, Daniel finally met his perfect match.
-As soon as the young and energetic caregiver, Emanee, walked through the door, an immediate connection was felt.
+As soon as the young and energetic home caregiver, Emanee, walked through the door, an immediate connection was felt.
 Lisa says that the first bonding moment she witnessed was when Emanee met Daniel’s dog and loved playing with him as he reminded her of her own dog.
-This was one of many interests Emanee and Daniel held in common and the two of them instantly clicked.
+This was one of many interests Emanee and Daniel held in common, and the two of them instantly clicked.
 Pretty soon, Emanee and Daniel were laughing and making jokes together, listening to Oldies music, and discussing many of Daniel’s incredible life experiences.